netzkontrast/region-based-style-transfer-webapp/README.md

 NOTE:

 > You need to change the url of frontend to receive from backend. (public url of GCP)
+>
+> If you have trouble to reproduce the result, please contact me via zd2212@columbia.edu

 **Live demo: http://35.245.64.0:8080/ (please check it out before Dec 15th, 2018)**